murphyslaw480/idea-game/README.md

 You

-*   are floating in space, stranded because your ship broke
+*   are floating in space, stranded because your ship broke (or on a planet, or on an asteroid, etc.)
 *   have a jet pack, so you can move around in space
 *   are trying to rebuild your ship so you can escape